Zero Trust Architectures for the Tactical Edge

 Instead of driving the ZTA solely from the top-down, REDCOM is seeing an operational benefit in constructing the enterprise ZTA from the bottom-up.
 The ZTA is a noteworthy and significant step toward mitigating a variety of threats emergent in the cyber landscape, but the lack of conversation surrounding down-echelon and cross-echelon zero-trust interoperability is troubling, especially for those operating in the tactical environment.

 REDCOM is a leading voice in the conversation on actualizing a working Zero Trust Architecture for the tactical edge.
-In this webinar, REDCOM’s Collin Sweeney and Kal Baumwart will discuss the state of ZTA today along with some of the challenges in bringing this technology to the edge.
-We’ll then introduce you to REDCOM’s answer to this problem: a seamless, lightweight, easy-to-deploy authentication solution built from the bottom-up to meet the needs of users in the tactical domain.
+In this webinar, REDCOM’s Collin Sweeney and Kal Baumwart discussed the state of ZTA today along with some of the challenges in bringing this technology to the edge.
+We then introduced you to REDCOM’s answer to this problem: ZKX.
+ZKX is a new business unit of REDCOM which developed a seamless, lightweight, easy-to-deploy authentication solution built from the bottom-up to meet the needs of users in the tactical domain.